Why Is the Mortgage Company Name on the Insurance Claim Check?

 Understanding the Basics After Receiving a Property Insurance Check

 Let’s break it all down.
-We’ll walk you through what it means, why it happens, and what you need to do next.
-No legal jargon.
-No confusing clauses.
-Just straight answers—kind of like a conversation over coffee.
+We’ll explain what it means, why it happens, and what you need to do next.

 How to Endorse and Process a Check with the Mortgage Company